bhanubenak/bhanubenak/README.md

 * 🌍  I'm based in Bengaluru
 * ✉️  You can contact me at [bhanubenak@gmail.com](mailto:bhanubenak@gmail.com)
-* 🧠  I'm learning Django
+* 🧠  I'm learning Django, javascrpt
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I like coffee😁